Bira/octopus-carnival/_drafts/wir-mm-4e-gorgon.md

 In Greek mythology, the Gorgons are a trio of sisters whose bodies were partly composed of snakes and whose visage could turn people to stone.
 Medusa was one of the Gorgons (the other were Stheno and Euryale).
-If you say the word "Gorgon" to anyone, they'll probably think of Medusa.
+If you say the word "Gorgon" to anyone, they'll probably think of Medusa, unless they're D&D players.

-Except if they're D&D players.
 D&D uses the word "Medusa" as a species name for the snake-haired ladies, and "Gorgon" for these carapaced cows with a poison breath.
 They, in turn, are based on a monster from medieval European folklore whose poison gas came out of the other end.
 They appear only on the Monster Manual.

 ## The Lore